20 Dec

 1. Wolf Alice- Bloom Baby Bloom

 The first single from 'The Clearing' and one of the very best comeback singles ever.
 'Bloom Baby Bloom' is one of the most accomplished efforts to date.
 A thrilling, larger-than-life effort, and bold declaration of intent by a band who know just how good they are.
 This feels different from the previous three efforts because they aren’t holding back.
 Ellie Roswell’s voice becomes an instrument; it’s full of little flourishes and goes through stages.
-One moment she soars like a choir, and the next she confronts and twists into something so much darker.
+One moment, she soars like a choir, and the next, she confronts and twists into something so much darker.

 ‘Bloom Baby Bloom’ is a fitting song for Wolf Alice to return with.
 It speaks to coming into your own, rising up through the chaos of life and emerging completely sure of yourself.
-“But I bloom, baby bloom / Watch me and you’ll see just what I’m worth,” Rowsell declares, serenely self-assured.
+“But I bloom, baby bloom / Watch me, and you’ll see just what I’m worth,” Rowsell declares, serenely self-assured.
 “Yes, I bloom, baby bloom / Every flower needs to neighbour with the dirt.”
-After three albums of building and expanding their world, and experiencing the ups and downs of the music industry, it feels like the band are ready to stake their claim as one of their generation’s most important acts.
-Now, Wolf Alice are undoubtedly in full bloom.

 Comments